Your Shopping Cart

 Adding a personal touch to your gift is easy!
 At checkout, enter the recipient's info in the shipping address section and we’ll include this note in the order.

-Laco began life as Lacher & Co. in 1925 in Pforzheim, where they are still based today.
-They are most famously known for being one of the five brands contracted to produce flieger watches (such as the Beobachtungsuhr) for pilots in the German Luftwaffe ― alongside A. Lange & Söhne, Stowa, and Wempe.
+Laco began life as Lacher & Co. in 1925 in Pforzheim, where it is still based today.
+The company is most famously known for being one of the five brands contracted to produce flieger watches (such as the Beobachtungsuhr) for pilots in the German Luftwaffe ― alongside A. Lange & Söhne, Stowa, and Wempe.

 The Laco of today continues to be popular for its flieger watches.
-And unlike IWC and Stowa, Laco doesn’t shy away from using Japanese movements so that it can offer its flieger watches at more affordable prices.
+And unlike IWC and Stowa, Laco doesn’t shy away from using Japanese movements so that it can offer its watches at more affordable prices.
 For more discerning fans, Laco also has a range of higher-end flieger watches that feature Swiss movements and artificially weathered cases and dials.
-Not wanting to be boxed in to just making fliegers, Laco also has a range of dive and dressy vintage-inspired watches.
+Not wanting to be boxed in to just making pilot watches, Laco also has a range of divers and dressy, vintage-inspired watches.

-Founded in 1927, the name Stowa is a portmanteau of its founder, Walter Storza.
-Today, the company is run by Jörg Schauer, a watchmaker who acquired the brand in 1996 from Werner Storz, Walter’s son.
-The brand was most prolific in the late Thirties and Forties.
-During this period, the brand produced its first Bauhaus-style watches, and it was later contracted to produce pilot watches for the Luftwaffe (German Air Force) to be used in the Second World War.
+Founded in 1927, the name Stowa is a reversed portmanteau of the names of its founder, Walter Storza.
+Today, the company is run by Jörg Schauer, a watchmaker who acquired the brand in 1996 from Werner Storza, Walter’s son.
+The brand was most prolific in the late 1930s and '40s.
+During that period, the brand produced its first Bauhaus-style watches, and it was later contracted to produce pilots' watches for the Luftwaffe (German Air Force) to be used in the Second World War.

 Like most young watch brands, Damasko is focused on developing its own movements.
 It has even developed its own silicon balance spring, called the EPS spiral, and silicon escape wheel.
-But as competent as Damasko’s in-house movements are, it’s most well-known models are arguably the DA38 series of flieger-inspired watches, which are powered by ETA movements are their equivalents.
+But as competent as Damasko’s in-house movements are, the brand's most well-known models are arguably the DA38 series of flieger-inspired watches, which are powered by ETA movements or their equivalents.
 These feature the brand’s signature hardened cases and dials that are inspired by fliegers of old.

-Junghans got its start in 1861 when it was founded by Erhard Junghans.
+Junghans got its start in 1861, founded by Erhard Junghans.
 In the company’s earliest years, it was focused on producing clocks.
-In 1903, with an annual production of over three million clocks, it was the largest clock manufacturer in the world.
-It was only in the Thirties ― some 70 years after its founding ― that Junghans made its first watch.
+In 1903, with an annual production of more than three million clocks, it was the largest clock manufacturer in the world.
+It was only in the 1930s ― some 70 years after its founding ― that Junghans made its first watch.

 The modern Junghans is known for its association with Swiss designer Max Bill.
-A disciple of the Bauhaus style, Max designed clocks and watches for Junghans that became horological icons.
+A disciple of the Bauhaus style, Bill designed clocks and watches for Junghans that became horological icons.
 Today, Junghans still produces watches inspired by Max Bill’s original designs in its Max Bill collection.
-These are classically-styled watches that adhere to the mantra of form follows function and have proved to be resolutely timeless.
+These are classically-styled watches that adhere to the mantra of "form follows function" and have proven to be resolutely timeless.

 In 1994, after East and West Germany finally reunited and historic watchmakers like A. Lange & Söhne began re-emerging under private ownership, Mühle Glashütte as we know it today was formed under the leadership of family scion Hans-Jürgen Mühle and his son Thilo.
 Kicking off the modern collection was the timepiece the duo produced at the request of the German Maritime Search and Rescue Service, the S.A.R.
 Rescue Timer, which is still in use by the service to this day, and the other military piece that followed it, the S.A.R.
 Flieger Chronograph used by rescue pilots.
 The Muhle line has expanded from its military origins to encompass both sporty and luxurious models, and the company, now under the sole leadership of Thilo Muhle, has even dabbled in making its own in-house movements and modules.
 Best of all, the firm offers its products at very competitive prices compared to many of its neighbors in the watchmaking town of Glashütte.

 Tutima was formed in 1927 by Dr Ernst Kurtz through the merger of two companies: Uhren-Rohwerke-Fabrik Glashütte AG and Uhrekfabrik Glashütte AG.
-Like other brands based in Glashütte, Tutima was affected by the Second War World.
+Like other brands based in Glashütte, Tutima was affected by World War II.
 Dr Kurtz quickly moved west before the war was over and set up a small watch factory in Ganderkesee, near Bremen.
 It was there that Kurtz became a mentor to one Dieter Delecate, who revived the Tutima name and moved back to Glashütte.

 Sinn was founded in 1961 by Helmut Sinn as Helmut Sinn Spezialuhren.
 This makes it a relatively old name in German watchmaking.
 Unlike most of its German counterparts, Sinn was founded in Frankfurt and still operates there today.
 The history of the modern company really began in 1994, when it was acquired by Lothar Schmidt, an engineer who promptly renamed the company Sinn Spezialuhren.
 Thereafter, the company was focused on developing technologies for making sturdy tool watches.

 MeisterSinger was founded in 2001 by Manfred Brassler.
-Interestingly, MeisterSinger was Brassler’s second watch brand and he had the goal of making watches that were “unmatched in simplicity and clarity.”
+Interestingly, MeisterSinger was Brassler’s second watch brand, both with the goal of making watches that were “unmatched in simplicity and clarity.”
 This resulted in MeisterSinger watches having only one hand.
 The concept might seem unfathomable, but the truth is that the earliest clocks only had one hand.

-Lang & Heyne was founded in 2001 by Marco Lang and Mirko Heyne in Dresden, which is just 30km north of Glashütte.
+Lang & Heyne was founded in 2001 by Marco Lang and Mirko Heyne in Dresden, which is less than 20 miles north of Glashütte.
 Like Moritz Grossman just below, Lang & Heyne is one of Germany’s most exclusive watch brands, with annual production said to be only around 50 pieces.
 The company prides itself on ultra-traditional watchmaking, so everything is made by hand and in time-honored techniques.
-Apart from the usual three-quarter plate and hand-engraved balance cocks, Lang & Heyne goes further with screws that are beveled, have domed threads, and tin-polished heads.
+Apart from the usual three-quarter plate and hand-engraved balance cocks, Lang & Heyne goes further, with screws that are beveled, with domed threads and tin-polished heads.
 Wheels are made of solid gold and chamfered to reduce friction.

 Moritz Grossmann as a brand was founded in 2008 by Christine Hutter, and presented its first watch in 2010 ― just 10 years ago.
 The history of the name, however, goes back much further.
 Moritz Grossmann was born in Dresden in 1826 and, alongside Ferdinand Adolph Lange, was one of the pioneers of the watchmaking industry in Glashütte.